AlbertWhite/site-v2.0/src/data/blogs/hkfilm.md

 I have tried to configurer the Cypress to searching from Douban.com but I am banned after +150 searches in 15 minutes, so I turned to search from google in Cypress, it's faster and I am not banned.

-Here is the piece of code, it's quite fun to use Cypress in the way of web a crawler.
+Here is the piece of code in Cypress as web crawler:

 ```
 describe('get DoubanId', () => {